-LPC's learning support services that promote equity in student success are addressed at length in Standard II.B and include the Tutorial Center, the Reading and Writing (RAW) Center, the Smart Shop workshop series, the Computer Center, the Student Support Hub, and learning communities.
-The LPC Tutorial Center provides free online and in-person academic support for a variety of subjects (II.A.7-13).
-The Tutorial Center also links students to additional learning support options such as Math Jam and other non-credit support courses (II.A.7-13a).
-The Reading and Writing (RAW) Center, staffed by English and ESL faculty, offers free one-on-one tutoring for students enrolled in any class in which reading and writing is required.
-RAW instructor-tutors also assist students with transfer application and scholarship statements as well as online reading and writing support (II.A.7-13b).
-The Smart Shops are a series of faculty-led workshops on a host of topics geared toward helping students develop academic skills and better navigate their educational and career preparation journey (II.A.7-13c).
+LPC learning support services that promote equity in student success are addressed at length in Standard II.B and include the Tutoring Center, the Reading and Writing (RAW) Center, the

+Smart Shop workshop series, the Computer Center, the Student Support Hub, and learning communities.
+The LPC Tutoring Center provides free online and in-person academic support for a variety of subjects (II.A.7-13).
+The Tutoring Center also links students to additional learning support options such as Math Jam and other noncredit support courses (II.A.7-13a).
+The Reading and Writing (RAW) Center, staffed by English and ESL faculty, offers free individual tutoring for students enrolled in any class with reading and writing requirements.
+RAW staff also assist students with transfer application and scholarship statements as well as online reading and writing support (II.A.7-13b).
+The Smart Shops are a series of workshops offered by faculty on a host of topics aimed at helping students develop academic skills and to better navigate their educational and career preparation journey (II.A.7-13c).
 The Computer Center offers all students a quiet open computer lab equipped with PC and Macintosh computers, printers, and a supportive staff (II.A.7-14).
 The Student Support Hub, launched in fall 2020 within the Canvas online learning platform, provides equitable access to support services for students engaged in remote learning (II.A.7-15).
 LPC offers three learning communities focused on specific learning interests: Engineering Technology, the Puente Project, and the Umoja Program (II.A.7-16).

-Additionally, the Student Equity & Achievement (SEA) program, supported by the SEA Committee, helps students succeed by incentivizing - through priority registration - student participation in orientation, assessment, and the crafting of student educational plans (SEP).
+Additionally, the Student Equity & Achievement (SEA) program, supported by the SEA Committee, helps students succeed by incentivizing--through priority registration--student participation in orientation, assessment, and the crafting of student educational plans (SEP).
 By completing these core services, students not only receive priority registration, but also form a partnership with the college that helps them develop and realize their educational goals (II.A.7-17, II.A.7-18).
 The Student Life & Leadership Office is another example of LPC's commitment to providing programs and services that foster student participation and engagement in college governance, activities, organizations, and cultural events.
-The college recognizes the important role of students as active and meaningful participants in the shared governance decision making process of the institution.
+The College recognizes the important role of students as active and meaningful participants in the shared governance decision making processes of the institution.
 Important and essential responsibilities of the college include comprehensive leadership development and co-curricular programs for students to strengthen their knowledge, expand their understanding of governance issues, increase their preparedness, and apply their skills.
 The Student Life & Leadership Office is committed to improving student success and engagement by ensuring access, equity, and inclusion for all students (II.A.7-19).

 Las Positas College meets this standard.
-The college employs a variety of delivery modes to meet students' varied and diverse needs.
-Faculty evaluations and the curriculum process focus on teaching effectiveness and the college provides professional development opportunities aimed at continually developing teaching methodologies, pedagogy, and best practices.
+The College employs a variety of delivery modes, teaching methodologies, and learning support services to meet the varied and diverse needs of its students.
+Faculty evaluations and the curriculum process focus on teaching effectiveness and the College provides professional development opportunities aimed at continually developing teaching methodologies, pedagogy, and best practices.
 LPC provides a variety of learning support services focused on equity in success for all students.